Electron Engine ™

 Grounding:

-The PCB is has a ground plane on each side, which are both connected to the "GND" connection of the PCB.
-This "GND" connnection of the PCB should be connected with a wire, to the ground plug of the metal case.
+The PCB is has a ground plane on each side, which are both connected to the "Gnd" connection of the PCB.
+This "Gnd" connnection of the PCB should be connected with a wire, to the ground plug of the metal case.
 If the chassis is colored or surface treated (such as passivated aluminum), remember to clean the metal beneath the screw

 In addition to the four RCA Connectors, the metal case needs also a ground screw at the outside, which connects to the record player, with a simple single wire.
 Since Dec 2023, this ground screw is also provided, a nice gold plated version.